veyseltech2020/aws/hands-on/s3-01-hosting-versioning-logging-/README .md

 Allow all public access     : Checked (KEEP BlOCKED)
 ```

-- Create a new bucket for static website with name of `pet.clarusway.static.web.hosting` and with following properties
+- Create a new bucket for static website with name of `veysel.pet.static.web.hosting` and with following properties

 ```text
 Versioning                : ENABLED